JessKaria/project-3/README.md

 ## User Models

-It was my responsibility to deliver user registration, login, profile update and recipe editing functionality and all the suppoting MVC structure.
-For email validation I opted use RegEx over a package, I also decided to add in some friendly error handling which I could then render on the front end.
+It was my responsibility to deliver user registration, login, profile update and recipe editing functionality and all the supporting MVC structure.
+For email validation I opted to use RegEx over a package, I also decided to add in some friendly error handling which I could then render on the front end.
 In addition the user models also two arrays for recipes a user has saved and also posted.

 For password encryption we use bcrypt along with a mongoose validator to encrypt the passwords and validator for email verification.